VsevolodTrofimov/precise-copy/README.md

 myTypeList.add(setType)

-//it is recommended to rearrange TypeList in this case to insure that element would not be matched with no parent type are before it's children myTypeList.arrange()
+//it is recommended to rearrange TypeList in this case to insure that element would not be matched with some parent type before it's children myTypeList.arrange()
 ```